MarcinBrojek/MarcinBrojek/README.md

 ## Hi there 👋

+Currently, I am in the final stages of my master's studies in Computer Science at the University of Warsaw.
+In my repositories, you can find projects that were developed as part of my coursework.
+Each repository name consists of an abbreviation of the subject in which the project was completed, followed by the project name after the first '-'.

 <!--
 **MarcinBrojek/MarcinBrojek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.